digital-earths-global-hackathon/scientific-scope/content/models/icon.md

   - `tend_ekhdynvi`: tendency of horizontal kinetic energy content dynamics
   - `tend_ekvdynvi`: tendency of vertical kinetic energy content due to dynamics
 - Daily means of all fields
-  - **Restriction**: For 3d fields given on pressure level, until 2020-05-28 the daily means are the averages of the four 6-hourly instantaneous fields of a day.
-Only after 2020-05-28 the daily means include all model time steps of a day.
+  - **Restriction**: For 3d fields, until 2020-05-28 the daily means are the averages of the four 6-hourly instantaneous fields of a day.
+Only thereafter the daily means include all model time steps of a day.

 #### Output base directory

 - levante.dkrz.de:/work/bm1235/k203123/dy3ha-p/experiments/d3hp003/outdata/d3hp003.zarr

-- Output fields are stored in individual Zarr2 stores named `<period>_<inst/mean>_z<level>_atm` for different output periods, for instantaneous data and time averaged data, and for different HEALPix zoom levels, where:
+- Output fields are stored in individual Zarr2 stores named `<period>_<inst\/mean>_z<level>_atm` for different output periods, for instantaneous data and time averaged data, and for different HEALPix zoom levels, where:
   - period: CONST, PT1H, PT3H, PT6H, P1D
   - level: 11 to 0